SanderWooning/keras-UNET-OCT/README.md

-# Drusen Segmentation by a convolutional neural network
+# RPE Drusen Complex Segmentation by UNET

 This program has been written for the internship in Erasmus MC